ACT vs SAT…an important choice and an epic battle that most high school students will have to take sides on.

 ACT Reading vs SAT Reading

-You’ll also likely find that the ACT Reading and SAT Reading sections look pretty similar, at least on the surface.
-But there are some important differences to observe as well:
+You’ll likely find that the ACT Reading and SAT Reading sections look pretty similar, at least on the surface.
+Still, there are some important differences:

 - Number of passages: There are four long passages (700-900ish words) to read on the ACT and five longish passages (500 to 750 words) on the SAT.
 Or rather, there are 4 discrete reading sections on the ACT and 5 on the SAT.
 Both tests include one set of paired passages for you to compare, but count these as a single passage.